-Project CHILDD is a community-based outreach program for children with developmental disabilities.
-Children are given the chance to socialize and to use art to express themselves creatively.
+Project CHILDD is a community-based outreach program for children and teens with developmental disabilities.
+Children and teens are given the chance to socialize and to use art to express themselves creatively.
 Professional art instruction supports therapeutic expression and builds self-esteem.
-Activities may include creative art therapy, music and movement sessions, and interactive storytelling.
+Activities may include creative art therapy, music,yoga, and interactive storytelling.

 A dedicated group of teen volunteers act as mentors, providing guidance and friendship.
 The program is managed by a registered professional nurse, social worker and community volunteers.
 Families of the children receive “a gift of time” designed to give them a brief respite from caregiving.
 The positive impact this program has on our participants and families is immeasurable.
 One of our participant’s parents shares how meaningful Project CHILDD has been in her life: